techno-tim/techno-tim.github.io/_posts/2020-11-28-first-11-things-proxmox.md

 These are the commands I run after cloning a Linux machine so that it resets all information for the machine it was cloned from.

+(Note: If you use cloud-init-aware OS images as described under *Cloud-Init Support* on https://pve.proxmox.com/pve-docs/chapter-qm.html, these steps won't be necessary!)

 change hostname

 ```bash